lexy-language/lexy-language/Introduction/2_Basics.md

     TaxRate = 0.5             # 4 spaces indentation, the assignment is part of the Code Tax = Income * TaxRate    # 4 spaces indentation, the assignment is part of the Code
                               # empty lines are ignored by the compiler
-Function: SecondFunction      # no indentatoin, start of a new function component
+Function: SecondFunction      # no indentation, start of a new function component

 ```